Asian Institute of Technology: School of Environment, Resources, and Development (SERD)

+The AIT School of Professional Intelligence (AITSPIN)

+In early 2026, AIT unveiled a new school, the AIT School of Professional Intelligence (AITSPIN) targeted professionals and focussing on applications of AIT in various professions.
+AITSPIN was officially inaugurated on 12 May 2026 by Thailand's Vice Minister of Foreign Affairs, H.E.
+Mr. Vijavat Isarabhakdi.
+AITSPIN is currently offering only one academic program called the Master of Science (Professional) in Professional Intelligence, a 36-credit professional master's degree aimed at working professionals, recent graduates, and employer-sponsored learners under the Shared HyFlew classroom model.
+The school is headed by former AIT President, Professor Worsak Kanok-Nukulchai.

 School of Management (SOM)

 The School of Management was established in 1987 to meet the growing needs in Asia for graduate management education.
 Its goals are to impact the quality of management education and practices in the Asia-Pacific region and around the world, and to promote sustainable development, technological leadership, entrepreneurial spirit, wealth creation, and pride.

 Students of SOM have the options of either studying at its campus located in Bangkok or on its self-contained international main campus located 40 km (25 miles) north of the city.